-If your loved one has died due to another’s actions, a Newark wrongful death attorney from Brach Eichler Injury Lawyers can help you recover financial compensation for your losses.
+If your loved one has died due to another’s actions, a wrongful death attorney in Newark from Brach Eichler Injury Lawyers can help you recover financial compensation for your losses.
 When a person dies, there is a ripple effect.
-They might leave behind survivors and dependents who suddenly lack a regular income or financial stability.
-The survivors may also feel an immense amount of anguish and pain from unjustly losing someone close to them.
+This tragedy can devastate a family, leaving a profound emotional impact on everyone involved.
+They might leave behind a family member who was financially dependent on them, as well as other survivors and dependents who suddenly lack a regular income or financial stability.
+The survivors may also suffer immense anguish and pain, both emotionally and financially, from unjustly losing someone close to them.

 What Is a Wrongful Death Claim?

-New Jersey law defines wrongful death as any death that occurs due to a wrongful act, neglect, or default (NJRS 2A-31-1).
-This definition includes deaths that are the result of negligent behavior, such as car accidents, and intentional actions, like assault and murder.
+New Jersey law defines wrongful death as any death that occurs due to a wrongful act, neglect, default, negligence, or someone else’s negligence (NJRS 2A-31-1).
+This definition includes deaths that are the result of negligent behavior, such as when fatal accidents or other accidents occur, as well as intentional actions, like assault and murder.

 A wrongful death claim serves to compensate the deceased’s dependents for any losses they suffered due to death.
+It is important to determine who is responsible for the wrongful death to ensure justice and proper compensation.
 Many survivors and dependents might lose an important source of income and stability when someone dies, especially if the deceased was the primary income earner of the household.
+These losses occurred as a result of the wrongful death.

 Wrongful Death vs. Homicide

 A wrongful death claim is different from a homicide case in two key ways: First, wrongful death cases are civil claims, whereas homicide is a criminal matter.
+A wrongful death action is the civil legal process for seeking damages after a person’s death caused by another’s negligence or misconduct, and it allows certain survivors to file a claim under New Jersey law.
 Wrongful death claims involve the at-fault party paying financial compensation to the deceased’s survivors.
 Homicide cases result in criminal charges and sentences, like prison time.

 Second, the burden of proof in wrongful death claims is different than in homicide cases.
 In a wrongful death claim, the petitioner must only show it was more likely than not that the at-fault party caused the death.
 In a criminal homicide case, the prosecution must prove beyond a reasonable doubt the accused committed the crime.
 A wrongful death case and a criminal homicide trial could arise from the same event, which could lengthen the timelines for a wrongful death civil claim.